together-science/nerdamer-prime/README.md

 We have made some improvements - simplification of logs and squareroots, and bug fixes related to those areas and factoring.
 Unit tests are fixed except for a couple of known flaws.
 There will be further work in this area.
-We will also work on vectors, which are not useful today.
+We will also work on vectors, which are not useful for our product together.math ( learn more at https://https://www.together.science/) today.
 Those will be breaking changes (you are welcome to fork an earlier version).
 We might move to modules, and at some point will port the code to ECMAScript O-O features.
 Perhaps even TypeScript, but that would be a lot of work.

 If you have a clear bug, file an issue with the code to repro.
 If you want a new feature - and that includes many things that you will